InvalidCookie/TextGame1-ruby/README.md

 TextGame1-Ruby
 ==============

 A basic ruby text game

-work in progres....
+done, havent 100% tested the game but its beatable.